Single atom trapping in a metasurface lens optical tweezer: Metasurface lens overview

-For the demonstration presented in this work, we use a high-contrast transmission-mode metasurface lens (metalens) with NA of 0.55, a measured focusing efficiency of $58\%$, and a focal length 3 mm (equivalently a WD of 3 mm for the thin lens) (Fig.~\ref{fig:fig1}).
-Using the trapped atoms we measure the the Gaussian waist of the focused tweezer spot to be ($0.80\pm0.04$) $\mu$m, which is consistent with the designed lens NA.
-Further, we create an array of traps with our focusing metasurface lens by introducing multiple beams with tunable angle derived from an acousto-optic deflector pair, and demonstrate a field-of-view (FoV) of $\pm$11~$\mu$m ($\pm$0.2$^\circ$) (Fig.~\ref{fig:fig1}d), which is consistent with a full theoretical model of the metalens.
-Our successful trapping is an indication that potential deleterious effects of metalenses, for example, scattered light, the presence of undeflected zero-order light, or deformations due to absorption and heating of the lens, has negligible contributions to the trapping performance of large-spacing tweezers.
+For the demonstration presented in this work, we use a high-contrast transmission-mode metasurface lens (metalens) with NA of 0.55, a measured focusing efficiency of $58\%$ at design wavelength of 852 nm ($56\%$ for atom imaging wavelength at 780 nm), and a focal length 3 mm (equivalently a WD of 3 mm for the thin lens) (Fig.~\ref{fig:fig1}).
+Using the trapped atoms we measure the Gaussian $1/e^2$ radius (waist) of the focused tweezer spot to be $\textrm{w}_0= $($0.80\pm0.04$) $\mu$m, which is consistent with the NA of the designed lens.
+Further, we create an array of traps with our focusing metasurface lens by introducing multiple beams with tunable angle derived from an acousto-optic deflector pair, and we demonstrate a field-of-view (FoV) of $\pm$11~$\mu$m ($\pm$0.2$^\circ$) (Fig.~\ref{fig:fig1}d), which is consistent with a full theoretical model of the metalens.
+The FoV is defined as the distance (angle) at which the size is $10 \%$ larger (Strehl ratio $>$ 0.8).
+We are able to observe the atoms by measuring through the same metasurface lens, which is a stringent test of the efficiency of the system.
+Recently metasurface lens trapping and detection of dielectric nanoparticles has been demonstrated, but note these experiments have not required the efficiencies demonstrated in our work because the dielectric particles have been detected using scattered trap light with a much larger magnitude than atomic fluorescence signals~\cite{shen2021chip}.

 The design wavelength of the lens is the trapping wavelength of $\lambda=852$ nm, which is sufficiently far off resonance for $^{87}$Rb atoms to avoid recoil heating.
-The 4 mm $\times$ 4 mm square lens is illuminated with a circular Gaussian beam with a $1/e^2$ waist of 2 mm.
-The lens is also used to collect fluorescence on the $^{87}$Rb D$2$ line at 780 nm, but given the singlet properties of the lens and design space offered by the square-shaped nanopillars used in this work, it is not optimized to be diffraction limited at 780 nm.
-The metalens is comprised of a thin-film of amorphous-Si (refractive index, $n=3.62+i0.004$ at $\lambda=852$ nm) deposited and patterned on a fused-silica substrate ($n=1.45$) (Fig.~\ref{fig:fig1}a) (see Appendix for fabrication details).
-The materials used for the metalens are fully UHV compatible and can resist UHV baking temperatures without change of properties.
-The lens is mounted on a sample holder inside AR-coated glass cell (see Appendix for sample mounting and vacuum chamber).
+The 4 mm $\times$ 4 mm square lens is illuminated with a circular Gaussian beam with a $1/e^2$ radius of 2 mm.
+The lens is also used to collect fluorescence on the $^{87}$Rb D$2$ line at 780 nm.
+Given the singlet properties of the lens and the design space offered by the square-shaped nanopillars used in this work, it is not optimized to be diffraction limited at 780 nm.
+The metalens is comprised of a thin-film of amorphous-Si (refractive index, $n=3.62+i0.004$ at $\lambda=852$ nm) deposited and patterned on a fused-silica substrate ($n=1.45$) (Fig.~\ref{fig:fig1}a) (for fabrication details, see the Appendix).
+The materials used for the metalens are fully ultrahigh-vaccuum (UHV) compatible and can resist UHV baking temperatures without any change of properties.
+The lens is mounted on a sample holder inside an antireflection(AR)-coated glass cell.